top of page

 THERMAL BIOLOGY

-Temperature has a profound influence on the physiology and fitness of ectotherms, but we still have much to learn about the role of temperature in setting where species can live, and how well they can perform there.
+Temperature has a profound influence on the physiology and fitness of ectotherms, but we still have much to learn about the role of temperature in settings where species can live, and how well they can perform there.
 Our lab uses a wide ranges of approaches - from bio-logging with wild animals to laboratory experimentation and theoretical modelling - to explore how temperature regulates individual performance of animals, and how that relationship then sets limits to the environments they can inhabit in nature.
+We think this kind of knowledge is very important for predicting how species will respond to future changes in environmental temperature, as is happening with climate change.

 ENERGETICS OF MARINE ANIMALS